 This covers the area roughly to the north and east of Hoan Kiem Lake, so everything north of Hang Bong, Hang Gai Roads and everything east of the lake.
 This is the heart of the backpacker district.
 For more budget places, see Old Quarter - budget.

 Tucked away between a travel agent and a clothes shop, the entrance to Hanoi Cozy Hotel 2 is as intriguing as it is hard to spot.
 With no street frontage apart from a doorway, it’s difficult to imagine what hides within.
-Cozy up.
-Located at the southern end of busy Hang Be Street, Hanoi Cozy Hotel 2 is within easy reach of Hoan Kiem Lake and the 36 streets of the Old Quarter,...
+Located at the southern end of busy Hang Be Street, Hanoi Cozy Hotel 2 is within easy reach of Hoan Kiem Lake and the 36 streets of the Old Quarter, as well as plenty of...
 Read our full review of Hanoi Cozy Hotel 2.

 With a strapline of Touching emotion you'd expect something special, and it gets close.
 While the rooms don't all come with the flowers, heart logos and cakes shown on the website, they are quite tastefully done up -- if you can ignore the curtains and traditional paintings -- with feature walls, downlights, comfy furnishing and modern bathrooms.
 Charmingly the double rooms are categorised as...
 Read our full review of Art Hotel.